alessiodevoto/NeMo-Skills/docs/openmathinstruct2/inference.md

 ### Download weights and dataset

 On command line, generate a huggingface key to download the weights.
-Make sure the key has write access so you can host the huggingface calibration dataset.
 ```
 # Export your huggingface key to an environment variable
 export HF_TOKEN=hf_Mt...